linode/apl-docs/docs/for-ops/console/usermgnt.md

 5. Add the new user to the required groups:

-- Select `Is platform admin` to add the user to the `platform administrators` group.
+- Select `Is platform admin` to add the user to the `Platform Administrators` group.
-- Select `Is team admin` to add the user to the `team administrators` group.
+- Select `Is team admin` to add the user to the `Team Administrators` group.
 When the user becomes a Team admin, optionally also select the Teams the user is going to administer.
 - Select a `Team` to add the user to the `team members` group.

 6. Click `Submit`.